lifeBalance/matcha/README/jwt.md

 ### Refresh Token Rotation
 **Refresh tokens** have a long lifetime.
 If they are valid, clients can use them to obtain new **access tokens** while they're not expired.
 If for some reason an attacker gets ahold of a user's **refresh token**, he could use it to generate **access tokens** for as long as it doesn't expire.

-Refresh token rotation is a technique to minimize the effects of a leak of tokens.
-Using this technique, when a new **access token** is requested with the refresh token, a new refresh token is also returned and the old one is invalidated.
+[Refresh token rotation](https://auth0.com/docs/secure/tokens/refresh-tokens/refresh-token-rotation) is a technique to minimize the effects of a leak of tokens.
+Using this technique, when a new **access token** is issued to replace an expired one, a **new refresh token** is also returned and the old one is invalidated.
 This way the attacker cannot use the stolen token anymore, minimizing the impact of the attack.

 ### Store the Refresh Token in the Database
 To support **refresh token rotation**, we can store the **refresh tokens** in the database so that when the `/refresh-token` endpoint receives a request, before issuing a new **access token**, it consults the database to check that the **refresh token** is valid.